GeoCat/geoserver/enterprise/webapp/README.md

 # GeoServer Enterprise Web Application

-The GeoServer Enterprise web application provides a predefined bundle for GeoCat Live and select customers.
+The GeoServer Enterprise web application providing a baseline used to define bundles for GeoServer Enterprise Standard, GeoCat Live, and GeoServer Enterprise Premium customers.

 To quickly run: